-The following is the information on significant transactions required by the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" for the Company for the year ended December 31, 2023:
+The following is the information on significant transactions required by the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" for the Group for the year ended December 31, 2023:

-- (i) Loans to other parties: None. - (ii) Guarantees and endorsements for other parties: None. - (iii) Securities held as of December 31, 2023 (excluding investment in subsidiaries, associates and joint ventures): None. - (iv) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20% of the capital stock: None. - (v) Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: None. - (vi) Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: None. - (vii) Related-party transactions for purchases and sales with amounts exceeding the lower of NT\$100 million or 20% of the capital stock:
+(i) Loans to other parties: None.

+- (ii) Guarantees and endorsements for other parties: None. - (iii) Securities held as of December 31, 2023 (excluding investment in subsidiaries, associates and joint ventures): None. - (iv) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20% of the capital stock: None.

+- Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: None. - (vi) Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: None. - (vii) Related-party transactions for purchases and sales with amounts exceeding the lower of NT\$100 million or 20% of the capital stock:

-Transa ction details ons with terms at from others counts receivable (payable) Name of company Related party Nature of relationship Purchase/ (Sale) Amount Percentage of total purchases/(sales) Payment terms Unit price Payment terms Ending balance Percentage of total notes/accounts receivable (payable) Note The Company L Parent company Purchases 144,765 Net 90 days from delivery No Significant Accounts payable (130,494) (69)% Note
+Transaction details ons with terms counts receivable (payable) Name of company Related party Nature of relationship Purchase/ (Sale) Amount Percentage of total purchases/(sales) Payment terms Unit price Payment terms Ending Percentage of total notes/accounts receivable (payable) Note The Company - · Parent company Purchases 144,765 Net 90 days from delivery INO SIGNIFICANT Accounts payable (130,494) (69)% Note